6tablespoonsunsalted butterdairy-free/Vegan use Smart Balance butter

 Cut in the cold butter into the flour with a pastry cutter or fork until it looks like the size of small peas.

-Add the pure vanilla extract to the buttermilk.
+Add the 1 teaspoon of pure vanilla extract to the buttermilk.
 Stir in the buttermilk and the whisked egg (or egg replacer) and stir until a soft dough forms.
 The key is to not over mix because over-mixing causes the dough to yield tough shortbread.
 The dough will be sticky.

 Add one tablespoon of flour to a large piece of parchment paper.
 PLEASE DO NOT ROLL OUT THE DOUGH.